-On December 10, 2009, the Governor signed into law a new Tier 5.
+On December 10, 2009, the Governor signed in to law a new Tier 5.
 The law is effective for new ERS and TRS employees hired after January 1, 2010 and before March 31, 2012.
-Tier 5 employees contribute 3% of their salaries and Tier 5 TRS employees contribute 3.5% of their salaries.
+New ERS employees will now contribute 3% of their salaries and new TRS employees will contribute 3.5% of their salaries.
 There is no provision for these employee contributions to cease after a certain period of service.

 On March 16, 2012, Governor Cuomo signed into law Chapter 18 of the Laws of 2012, which legislation provides for a new Tier 6 for employees hired after April 1, 2012.
-The new pension tier has progressive employee contribution rates between 3% and 6% and such employee contributions continue so long as the employee continues to accumulate pension credits; it increases the retirement age for new employees from 62 to 63 and includes provisions allowing early retirement with penalties.
-Under Tier 6, the pension multiplier will be 1.75% for the first 20 years of service and 2% thereafter; and the amount of overtime to be used to determine an employee's pension is capped at \$15,000, indexed for inflation, for civilian and non-uniform employees and at 15% of base pay for uniformed employees outside of New York City.
-As of April 9, 2022, Tier 5 and 6 members only need five years of service credit to be vested.
-Previously, Tier 5 and 6 members needed 10 years of service to be eligible for a service retirement benefit.
+Tier 6 has progressive employee contribution rates between 3% and 6% and such employee contributions continue so long as the employee continues to accumulate pension credits; it increases the retirement age for new employees from 62 to 63 and includes provisions allowing early retirement with penalties.
+Under Tier 6, the pension multiplier will be 1.75% for the first 20 years of service and 2% thereafter; vesting will occur after 5 years; the time period for calculation of final average salary is three years; and the amount of overtime to be used to determine an employee's pension is capped at \$15,000, indexed for inflation, for civilian and non-uniform employees and at 15% of base pay for uniformed employees outside of New York City.
 It also includes a voluntary, portable, defined contribution plan option for new non-union employees with salaries of \$75,000 or more.
-As of April 20, 2024, the final average salary for Tier 6 members is based on the wages earned during any three consecutive years that provided the highest average salary.
-Previously, this was determined based on the five consecutive years that provided the highest average salary.